SSWConsulting/SSW.Rules.Content/rules/the-application-do-you-make-the-app-do-the-work/rule.md

 We have just deployed a new release and updated the database for you.
 Please view it live here.

-If you have any questions please let me know, otherwise have a great day.
+If you have any questions please let me know.

 Regards,

 Eric Phan

 ```